TiagoLima411/digital_cash/README.md

 ## More information

+To set environment variables, use the command below:

+    EDITOR=nano rails credentials:edit

+To check your keys run the commands below:

+    rails c
+    Rails.application.credentials[Rails.env.to_sym][:you_key]

 This project is not yet in the production environment, any contribution or constructive criticism is welcome.
 Any questions send email to `tiagolima.0411@gmail.com` or create issue.
 Success to all.